 About Shamrock

-Shamrock is a male Labrador Retriever almost 5 years old.
+Shamrock is a male Labrador Retriever about 5 years old.
 Carefully selected as a great representative of his breed, Clarissa decided to make him part of their program.
 Clarissa has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Labrador Retriever